vehicle-lang/tutorial/tutorial.md

 Note how we have annotated `existsGreatDane` with the keyword `@property`.
 Properties are boolean expressions whose value cannot be decided within Vehicle and will instead be decided by the verifier.
+Properties in Vehicle Specification should always have the `@property` keyword in the previous line.

 If we compile this specification and pass it to the verifier, `existsGreatDane` will most likely hold for a nonsensical image.
 To avoid this, we must restrict our property to valid images only.
-We will consider an image is valid if all its pixels are valid, i.e., normalized to be in the range 0 to 1.
+We consider an image valid if all its pixels are valid, i.e., normalized to be in the range 0 to 1.

 ```{.vcl}
     validPixel : Rat -> Bool